iurkiza/cs300/README.txt

 E: move the camera away from the target.
 Q: move the camera closer to the target.
 N: Toggle normal rendering
-T: Toggle texture-mapping on/off
+T: Change between rendering modes:
+	• Normal Mapping: Scene with lighting and normal mapping with checkerboard texture
+	• Normal: Geometry normal in camera space as color
+	• Tangent: Geometry tangent in camera space as color
+	• Bitangent: Geometry bitangent in camera space as color

 F: Toggle face/averaged normal
 M: Toggle wireframe on/off
 O/P: Increase/reduce number of slices (4 is the minimum number of slices)

 -Important parts of the code: The cpp which contains most of the functions is Vertex cpp.
 I have a class called Mesh which contains a transform, handles for the VBO and VAOs a vector of Vertexes(Position, normal and UV) and a vector of normals.
 The rest of the functions are to Load the meshes, generate the normal vector (averaged, or normal) and other helper functions.
--Known issues and problems: The sphere i generated does not look well.
-Also the averaged normals are wrong.
+-Known issues and problems: The averaged normals are wrong.